Kei-K23/carousel/README.md

 ## Features

--Slide navigation using pagination dots.
+- Slide navigation using pagination dots.
--Slide navigation using previous and next icons.
+- Slide navigation using previous and next icons.
--Slide scrolling through dragging on desktop and touch events on mobile devices.
+- Slide scrolling through dragging on desktop and touch events on mobile devices.